"SHE IS ACTUALLY IN OUR GAME, MY LORD"

 - Firiona Vie was featured on the front of the boxart for most of EQ's expansions until they switched over to download only expansions.
 Many players questioned who she and the other characters who always appeared on the boxes.
 Eventually they brought these characters in as part of a storyline in the game.
 They were almost always played by a Game Master, so you had to be at the event to see them, but they were eventually fleshed out as background characters who were important to the overall storylines that the game developed.

-- Antonia Bayle is the reigning queen of Qeynos, who's backstory and involvement in the game was pretty prominent at the start of the game.
+- Antonia Bayle is the reigning queen of Qeynos, whose backstory and involvement in the game was pretty prominent at the start of the game.
 Players who betrayed Qeynos in order to defect to Freeport were confronted by Antonia herself before they got kicked out of the city.
 Changes to the game would eventually remove this special one-time encounter.
 She would eventually return as part of various storylines and quests, giving orders for the player to investigate directly before sending them off on their mission.

 - Firiona and this trope in general were parodied in The Noob. link